 Helping get PPE where it’s needed most

-Since mid-March 2020, we leveraged our own design and engineering teams, and tapped into our material suppliers and connections with manufacturers to help where we can.
+Starting in March 2020, we began to leverage our own design and engineering teams and tap into our material suppliers and manufacturing connections to help get PPE into the hands of those who needed it most.

 THANK YOU to all those who generously donated to our GoFundMe campaign helping us raise money to manufacture face shields and donate them to multiple hospitals.